 10.2.1 Penalties for research misconduct by students are at the discretion of the University’s Designated Person: the Deputy Vice-Chancellor (Research and Innovation), or the Delegate of the Vice-Chancellor and President, as outlined in the Research Misconduct Allegations and Investigation – Procedures.
-Section 12 of the University’s Student Conduct and Discipline – Governing Policy provides for a range of courses of action which would be proportionate and relevant to the alleged misconduct, including reprimand, restitution, suspension or expulsion.
+Schedule A of the University’s Student Conduct – Governing Policy provides for a range of decisions which would be proportionate and relevant to the alleged misconduct, including reprimand, suspension or expulsion.

 11. Conflict of interest

 A staff member dealing with a case of student academic misconduct has a responsibility to ensure that there is no actual or perceived conflict of interest.
 Where necessary, matters should be escalated to the Investigator’s supervisor, who may choose to delegate the matter to another appropriate senior academic staff member.

 All information associated with reports, investigations and outcomes associated with individual instances of student academic misconduct must be treated as confidential and not released to any third party or external agency unless required by law or the student expressly consents to its release in writing.